rschmehl/awesco.eu/README.md

 ## Literature database

 My aim for this website was to build the entire `publications` folder from the BibTeX file `bibliography.bib`, with minimal adjustments.
 This can be done by using a modified version of the academic admin tool.
-Setup this toolchain by cloning the source code from [this](https://github.com/rschmehl/academic-admin) repository and install locally by
+Setup this toolchain by cloning the source code from [this](https://github.com/rschmehl/academic-admin) repository and install locally by executing

     pip3 install -e .

+from within the source code top level directory.
+The content of the `publication` folder is then built by

+    academic import --bibtex content/publication/bibliography.bib --overwrite

 More information can be found in the `README.md` file of the `content/publication` folder.